igordejanovic/parglare/docs/grammar_language.md

 Meta-data defined on the rule level can be overriden on the production level.
 Also, rule can be specified multiple times.
-Propagation of each rule meta-data is done only to the productions specified in the rule.
+Propagation of each rule meta-data is done to all productions specified in any of the rules.

 For example: